 View selected events

-Sometimes it can be visually difficult to examine an event's data, especially when the number of columns necessitate a horizontal scrollbar.
+Sometimes it can be visually difficult to examine an event's data, especially when the number of columns necessitates a horizontal scrollbar.
 This is when this tool comes in really handy.

 Just click to select the event or events that you want to examine more particularly, then select the View Selected Events tool on the toolbar.
 If it's not in the toolbar, you'll find it in the Additional Tools menu.

 This window lists each event's fields and values on its own page so that you can thoroughly examine the events one at a time.
 The Rich views toggle is activated by default and when activated, correctly reads and displays fields with values in JSON format.
 Use the Type column to see the type of data of each Event.
 Image data is shown directly as an image.
 You can also copy an event's data to paste it elsewhere, or download the event in CSV, JSON, or TXT formats.

 Time Interval History